 The plan was to only have four service areas:

 - South Mimms (J23) - re-using a petrol station that already existed, and was identified in 1975 as being a quick solution.
 Indeed Thatcher personally opened the finished project.

 - Thurrock (J30/31) - confirmed 1985, opened to bids 1986, but hit by technical difficulties

 Many at the Department had previously said that more than four service areas were needed.
 Previous policy would have recommended up to eight service areas.
 Now, four service areas was described as "an essential minimum and a desirable maximum".
 The study now reckoned that these four would be able to cater for traffic levels until 2015, after which more would be needed.

 All four would be required to be landscaped "to a very high standard".

 For the first few months after the M25 opened, South Mimms wasn't ready, so there were no service areas, and signs all along the new motorway said "No services on M25".
 It was a situation Egon Ronay called "a scandal".
 Three of those did eventually open: industrial Thurrock was hampered by technical issues, while Clacket Lane had a long-running planning dispute.

 Predicting problems at Clacket Lane, the study considered 'Pendell Wood' (to be attached to the M23 interchange) and an option to bring back Chevening, by having traffic enter and exit from the A21, having to rejoin the M25 by turning around at the main Sevenoaks exit.
-Tandridge District Council wanted the service area to be built on the M23 at Hooley: this was seriously considered, but engineers concluded it would have been dangerous to get to and unlikely to be popular.
+Tandridge District Council put forward an insane suggestion of building it in the middle of the M23 at Hooley: this was seriously considered, but engineers concluded it would have been dangerous to get to and unlikely to be popular.
 The study concluded that the controversial Clacket Lane option was the least bad.

 Of those four planned service areas, three of them were built and can be seen today.
 So what became of Iver?